amstevenson/react-training/README.md

 However, it is still very possible to use functional components in all cases at present, except for when lifecycle hooks need to be used.

-### Component Lifecycle
+### Component Lifecycle (for class based components)

-Only available in Class based components at the time of writing.
-However there is a functional component equivalent.
 It is important to note that Lifecycle Hooks have nothing to do with React hooks.

-There are certain functions that can be used within the context of the lifecycle:
+There are certain functions that can be used within the context of the lifecycle for class components:

 - constructor()
 - getDerivedStateFromProps()